-A horticulturist is someone who uses scientific knowledge to cultivate and propagate plants, and then uses this knowledge to provide technical information to fruit, vegetable and flower growers as well as farmers.
-A horticulturist will conduct pest and disease investigations and experiment with improved varieties of plants with greater resistance to disease.
-They will sometimes work in the field of landscaping design to create gardens, recreational areas, and parks, with the goal of preserving our natural resources.
-They may also work in the mining industry, where they assist in regenerating degraded land.
+Horticulturists have scientific knowledge in how to cultivate and propagate plants, and use this knowledge to provide technical information to fruit, vegetable, and flower growers, as well as farmers.
+Horticulturists also conduct pest and disease investigations and experiment with improved varieties of plants with greater resistance to disease.

 What does a Horticulturist do?